 Home Staging: Making Your San Diego Home Stand Out

 As the housing inventory in San Diego continues to grow, sellers may need to take extra steps to ensure their home grabs attention.
 One effective option is home staging, which helps potential buyers envision themselves living in the space.
 Staging can involve bringing in rental furniture for empty homes or adding art and decor to create a welcoming atmosphere.
 These days, virtual staging is also an option, allowing you to digitally enhance your home’s photos for online listings.
-If virtually staging, know that there are times that a potential buyer may be disappointed when they arrive at the property and it is vacant.
+If virtually staging, know that there are times that a potential buyer may be disappointed when they arrive at the property, and it is vacant.
 Some buyers are not able to visualize their furniture in an empty home.

 But what does staging really cost?
 According to Bankrate: